Wanda Jackson: 1953–1955: Country beginnings

 Jackson also continued working with Hank Thompson.
 In 1953, she appeared with him regularly on his local television program and on a similar program for 30 minutes hosted by KLPR.
 Thompson also recorded Jackson on several demonstration tapes in hopes they would be heard by major record labels.
 Thompson was also attempting to get his band member Billy Gray a recording contract and had the pair sing several duets.
 Jackson was supposed to be signed by Thompson's label, Capitol Records, but was rejected by producer Ken Nelson.
 "Girls don't sell records!" he told Thompson.
 In her book, Jackson recalled hearing Nelson's statement: "I recognize that Ken wasn't being sexist, so much as he was thinking about business.
 But it still gave me a little nudge to prove him wrong!"

 Jackson was known for her spaghetti strap dresses, designed by her mother.

 Instead, Thompson contacted Paul Cohen of Decca Records, who was interested in signing Jackson and Billy Gray.
 In 1954, while still high school, Jackson signed with the label.
 In March 1954, the Jackson family traveled to Hollywood, California, where she recorded her first Decca sessions backed by Thompson's band.
 She cut several solo sides, along with the Billy Gray duet, "You Can't Have My Love".
 Jackson disliked the song, but Thompson convinced her to record it.
-It was soon released as Jackson's debut single on Decca and became a major hit, climbing to the number-eight spot on the Billboard Hot Country and Western Sides chart.
+It was soon released as Jackson's debut single on Decca and reached the top-10, climbing to number eight on the US country songs chart.
 Upon Decca's encouragement, Jackson and Gray recorded a second duet, titled "If You Don't Somebody Else Will".
 Released as a single, the song was a commercial failure due to a competing version by Jimmy & Johnny that reached the charts.